Metech Incorporated

 METech Recycling, Inc. has been in business since 1968 and is headquartered in Gilroy, California.
 The company was founded to recycle precious metal scrap from electronic equipment manufacturers.
-Over time, they into evolved to recycle electronic components and manufacturing by-products.
-Over the years, end-of-life electronic equipment, brand, proprietary design, HIPAA and all government compliance protection, secure data destruction and asset management have become the core focus as the business landscape continues to change..
+Over time, they transitioned to recycle electronic components and manufacturing by-products.
+Over the years, end-of-life electronic equipment, brand, proprietary design, HIPAA and all government compliance protection, secure data destruction and asset management have become the core focus as the business landscape continues to change.
 The company places an emphasis on environmentally responsible recycling.